2024 Supercross Preview Show Airs December 30 on NBC and Peacock - Racer X

 The 2024 calendar year is only days away, and the start of the 2024 SuperMotocross World Championship (SMX) is not far behind the new year.
 First, the 17-round Monster Energy AMA Supercross Championship will crown three champions (450SX, 250SX West and East), followed by the 11-round AMA Pro Motocross Championship crowning two champions (450cc and 250cc), and the three-round playoff style SMX hybrid events will close with the crowning of two champions (450SMX and 250SMX) as well.

 The supercross season will kick off with the Anaheim 1 Supercross January 6 at Angel Stadium in Anaheim, California.
-To help provide insight on the 2023 season and preview the ’24 campaign, the season preview show will air this weekend.
+To help provide insight on the 2023 season and preview the ’24 campaign, the season preview show will air this weekend (30-second teaser video below).
 Last week’s SMX broadcast schedule announcement press release had the following note on the preview show:

 SMX Preview Show Presented Saturday, Dec.
 30, at 4 p.m.
 ET on NBC and Peacock